What is the best payment processor for selling digital products?

 You’re ready to sell your first digital product, yay!
 But with the amount of payment processing companies and terms like SSL, it can get confusing fast.
-Let me explain and give you an overview of some of the popular payment processors and how you can use them to get paid online, so you can compare and decide which one is most suitable for you.
+When you want to start selling digital products online for the first time, you want a payment gateway that’s easy to set up so you can move on to promoting your digital product launch ASAP!

 What is SSL and why you need it

-SSL provides a secure connection between your website and a visitor’s browser, allowing you to transmit private data online.
-Stripe, Gumroad, and Braintree require SSL, to secure the sensitive data, like credit card info, that’s submitted to your site.
+SSL provides a secure connection between your website and a visitor’s browser, allowing you to transfer private data online.
+Stripe and Gumroad require SSL, to secure sensitive data, like credit card info, that’s submitted to your site.
 You don’t need an SSL certificate for PayPal, because visitors will be navigating away from your site to PayPal (which does have SSL) to pay you.

 You can buy an SSL certificate from your hosting company.
 Some hosting companies now include an SSL certificate for free with their hosting packages, for others, it’s a $5 add-on.